There are many lens types to choose from depending on your lifestyle and your prescription.

 Office lenses are ideal for use at a computer or even in a retail or office setting.
-The prescription in the lens subtly shifts allowing for clear close work through the bottom of the lens and clear intermediate distance (from 1 to 3 metres away) through the top.
+The prescription in the lens subtly shifts allowing for clear close work through the bottom of the lens and clear intermediate vision (from 1 to 3 metres away) through the top of the lens.

 Progressive/multifocal lenses are designed for constant wear.
 They have the distance prescription at the top of the lens which progresses into an area for intermediate vision and then into an area at the bottom for close work.
 These are often used by people once they reach the stage where presbyopia begins, to allow them to read without having to take their glasses off and on all the time.

 Bifocal and trifocal lenses are less commonly used than other lens options, and they have a specified segment on the lens for reading, and for intermediate vision in the case of trifocals.

 Lens coatings can be chosen for your lifestyle to ensure your lenses are the best they can be.
 Our main coatings include;

 - Anti-reflective: this reduces reflections on the lens which can be caused by artificial lighting, computer screens and car headlights.
 This in turn makes your lenses clearer, reduces strain on your eyes and is Cancer Council endorsed for uv protection.

 - Hard coat: designed to provide the lens with some protection against scratching and wear.

 - Blue-control: this coating helps to reduce reflection, especially from computer screens, whilst providing an additional barrier from electronic blue light.